followcrom/followcrom/README.md

 ---

-### 🎧 Employment: Rocksteady
+### 💼 Employment: Rocksteady

-- 📻 **BBC Radio One**: For six exhilarating years, I was part of the pulse of British music at BBC Radio One.
-This experience laid the foundation for my transition into the world of professional DJing, where I learned to read crowds and create unforgettable experiences through sound.
+- 📻 **BBC Radio One**: For six years, I was part of the British music scene at BBC Radio One.
+This experience laid the foundation for my transition into the world of professional DJing.

-- 🎶 **European DJ**: As a resident DJ at iconic venues like The Roadhouse and Cafe de Paris, I've had the privilege of setting the soundtrack for countless nights of celebration.
-My turntables have traveled across Europe, spinning tracks that transcend language barriers and unite people through the universal language of music.
+- 🎧 **DJ**: I was a resident DJ at iconic venues like The Roadhouse and Hammersmith Palais among others, and have DJ'd all over Europe.

-- 🎚️ **DJ eXperience Co-Director**: I orchestrated a different kind of mix as Co-Director of DJ eXperience.
-We're on a mission to share the joy of music creation, offering immersive DJ workshops, electrifying parties, and comprehensive music production courses that cater to all ages and skill levels.
+- 🎚️ **DJ eXperience Co-Director**: I orchestrated a different kind of mix as Co-Director of DJ eXperience, where we shared the joy of DJing and music production, offering immersive DJ workshops, unique parties, and comprehensive music production courses that catered to all ages and skill levels.

+- 🏛 **Home Office**: I currently work as an Infrastructure Enginner at the Home Office.

 ---